 Enjoy the article and watch the video where I go through things in detail.
 If the article or the video below does not apply to you, feel free to share this with your family, friends, colleagues or someone you know who is suffering from hip pain.

 In today’s video, I wanted to go through the best hip pain relief exercises.

 Kneeling Hip Flexor Stretch

-She kneels, so the front leg and back is at 90.
-She had tightened up the abdominal area and the glutes and then she brings her hips forward.
-She will feel light stretch in front of the thigh.
-She can intensify the exercise by bringing the arm straight up over head.
-She is stretching out the right side and bringing that right arm over head.
-She will hold the stretch for 20 seconds and do it twice on each side.
-She will alternate back and forth going through the kneeling hip flexor stretch in order to stretch out the quads and the hip flexors.
-This will also decrease how much tension is on the hip because when the quads and the hip flexors are tight, they pull and irritate the hip joint that leads to pain.
+Kneel on one knee, so your front leg and back leg are at 90 degrees.
+Tighten up your abdominal area and glutes, then bring your hips forward.
+You should feel a light stretch in front of your thigh.
+You can intensify the exercise by bringing your arm straight up over head.
+Stretch out your right side by bringing that arm overhead.
+Hold the stretch for 20 seconds and do it twice on each side.
+Alternate back and forth, going through the kneeling hip flexor stretch in order to stretch out the quads and the hip flexors.
+This will also decrease how much tension is on the hip because when the quads and the hip flexors are tight, they pull and irritate the hip joint, leading to pain.

 #2 – Wall Hamstring Stretch

 In the example above, we use a chair, but this stretch is best done with a wall.
 Lie down, relaxing your arms and neck with your head in a good position.
 Place your leg up against the wall or chair, looking for a light stretch in the hamstring area.
 Hold for 20-seconds twice on each side for a light stretch.